thegreatgoose/ddns-to-ip/README.md

 DDNS-to-IP

 Do you have Nginx installation?
 Want to restrict access with to certain IP's?
 Are those IPs in question dynamic?
 You want an easy fix using a free dynamic dns provider?

 This just looks up whatever domain you want IP's from and outputs them as a Nginx config file which you can then include in your Nginx config.

-Add is as a cronjob to do it automaticly.
+Add it as a cronjob to do it automaticly.